-Acronis True Image Home 2011 lets users of Windows 7 Enterprise and Window 7 Ultimate ensure that they will be able to boot after a recovered system partition.
+Acronis True Image Home 2011 Netbook Edition lets users of Windows 7 Enterprise and Window 7 Ultimate ensure that they will be able to boot after recovery of the system partition.
 The program allows you to boot from a tib file containing the system partition image.
 It converts the tib file into a VHD file which is then used for actual booting.
 If you can boot from the converted vhd file, you will be able to boot after recovering this backup to your disk.